Cupid & Psyche 85: Critical reception

 In the US, Spin stated that "no disco was ever this sublime" and that Green's mixture of pop music and intellectualism "benefits us by teaching us the vocabulary of emotion.
 Green's gilded, fabricated palace of sentiment makes you want to know more about these matters even as his clever-dick wordplay, woozy vocals and slick manipulation of modern dance music's subtlest syncopations lead you onto some empty dance floor of the soul."
 Writing for The Village Voice, critic Robert Christgau wrote that "the high-relief production and birdlike tunes and spry little keyb arrangements and hippety-hoppety beat and archly ethereal falsetto add up to a music of amazing lightness and wit that's saved from any hint of triviality by wordplay whose delight in its own turns is hard to resist."
 Rolling Stone was cooler towards the record, acknowledging that Scritti Politti's new direction worked well on "Wood Beez (Pray Like Aretha Franklin)" and "Absolute", but that "the rest of Cupid & Psyche 85 isn't deviant enough.
 Green has absorbed the lessons of dance masters like Arif Mardin so well that he often imitates the very formulas he seeks to undermine...
 Stylishly wrought, at times delightfully eccentric, Cupid & Psyche 85 is ultimately too true to its form to be genuinely subversive."
-In a retrospective review, AllMusic called the album "a state-of-the-art, immaculately constructed set of catchy synth pop."
+Among retrospective reviews, AllMusic called the album "a state-of-the-art, immaculately constructed set of catchy synth pop", and Pitchfork deemed it a "masterpiece of gleamingly mechanized post-modern pop" while concluding that "Gartside's genius lies not in his accounts of complex philosophical problems but in the way he alchemizes them into something joyful, into music that speaks to the heart, just like Aretha Franklin's."